william-a/git_introduction/README.md

 `git add` works by tracking the state of the file at the time of its addition.
 That is to say, it only sees what the file looks like up to that point, and no further.
 Any modifications made to the file after the `git add` command is issued will not be tracked.

 ### 1.3.4. git commit
-Finally, to commit the staged changes, use the command -
+After adding the files, they are indexed as a set of changes to be made, but haven't yet been "saved".
+To "save" the current state of the project and generate a referenceable object, you need to commit those changes.
+To do so, type the command -

 `git commit -m ["MESSAGE_GOES_HERE"]`